 Meanwhile in Japan, broadcasters have been experimenting with 8K TV for some time.
-Back in 2015, the Japanese Broadcasting Corporation, NHK, ran a series of 8K trials, and in 2016, the company announced it was successfully demoing broadcasting in 8K.
+Back in 2015 the Japanese Broadcasting Corporation, NHK, ran a series of 8K trials and, in 2016, the company announced it was successfully demoing 8K broadcasts.

-The likes of Netflix and YouTube were of course quick out of the traps when it came to 4K content and now streaming site Vimeo has jumped aboard with 8K.
+The likes of Netflix and YouTube were, of course, quick out of the blocks when it came to 4K content, and now streaming site Vimeo has jumped aboard with 8K.
 A recent update adds support for HDR and 8K resolution videos.
-Naturally, you just need an 8K screen to really take advantage...
+Naturally, you will need an 8K screen to really take advantage...

 What about 8K TVs?

 So if we can see the fledgling sprouts of 8K content, what about the compatible devices on which to play 8K video?

 Trade shows such as CES and IFA are the perfect place for TV manufacturers to showcase their latest and often craziest new tech, so it's perhaps no surprise we've been seeing the odd 8K screen for a few years now.